joshbegley/nyt-latest/previous.md

 `(No description)`\
 https://nytimes.com/newsgraphics/card-story/foot-workout-exercises

-**Bayern Munich's Neuer faces race to be fit for CL quarter-final second leg**\
+**Neuer faces race to be fit for Inter second leg**\
-`Neuer has been recovering from a calf injury sustained in early March and will not be fit in time for tomorrow's first leg tie, while Kingsl`\
+`Neuer has been recovering from a calf injury sustained in early March and will not be fit in time for tomorrow's first leg.`\
 https://nytimes.com/athletic/6261781/2025/04/07/bayern-munichs-manuel-neuer-faces-race-to-be-fit-for-champions-league-quarter-final-second-leg/

 **U.S. Markets Swing Wildly on an Unsubstantiated Report**\